Brooklyn Bridge

 Q: Can I bike on the promenade?

-A: The promenade is pedestrian-only; cyclists use the protected two-way lane on the roadway (since 2021).
+A: No. The elevated promenade is for pedestrians.
+Cyclists should use the separate protected bike lane on the roadway.